 High levels of poverty mean that women are unable to seek treatment for conditions affecting themselves and their children, with serious consequences to their health.

-At least 30 hospitals and 70 primary health care centres in Gaza are at risk of closure due to continued power outages.
+Dozens of primary health care centres in Gaza are at risk of closure due to continued power outages.
 Hospitals in the Gaza Strip rely on ageing generators to keep facilities running.
 With the waiting time for some types of elective surgery extending up to 18 months, hospitals are often forced to cancel operations in order to keep life support facilities running.

 With little access to emergency antenatal and postnatal care, pregnant women are bearing the brunt of Gaza’s continued power crisis.